ptupitsyn/ptupitsyn.github.io/_posts/2017-02-09-LINQ-vs-SQL-in-Ignite.md

 Code is at [github.com/ptupitsyn/IgniteNetBenchmarks](https://github.com/ptupitsyn/IgniteNetBenchmarks/blob/master/IgniteLinqBenchmark.cs).

 This is a comparison of equivalent queries via SQL, LINQ and Compiled LINQ.
-Query is very simple (`select Name from SqlPerson where (SqlPerson.Id < ?)`), data set is very small (40 items, 20 returned): this exposes LINQ overhead better.
+Query is very simple (`select Age from SqlPerson where (SqlPerson.Id < ?)`), data set is very small (40 items, 20 returned): this exposes LINQ overhead better.

 We can see right away that LINQ is a lot slower than raw SQL, but compiled LINQ is a bit faster.
 Note that results are in *micro*seconds: real-world queries may take tens or even hundreds of *milli*seconds, so LINQ overhead will be hardly noticeable.